 What is being tested?

-In an ESR, blood is put into a test tube and allowed to settle.
-If there is inflammation, the red blood cells will clump together and fall quickly to the bottom of the tube.
+Inflammation causes erythrocytes (red blood cells) to stick to each other and form clumps.
+These clumps are heavier than normal red blood cells.
+So, if there is inflammation, the red blood cells will clump together and fall quickly to the bottom of the tube.
 If there is no inflammation, the red blood cells will settle more slowly.

-Why would I need this test?
+Why would I need an ESR blood test?

 How to prepare for this test

-No preparation is needed for this test.
+There is no preparation needed for this test.

 Understanding your results